imran-alyv/imran-aliyev.github.io/index.md

 [Lane detection for Self-drivingcars without Deep Learning](https://github.com/orkhan-amrullayev/lane_detection_without_deep_learning/)
 <br>
-### Using OpenCV (cv2) library, lanes are detected correctly, even the car does not follow the exact path and slides right & left as it moves.
+### Using OpenCV (cv2) library, lanes are detected correctly, even the car does not follow the exact path inside the lane and slides right or left as it moves.
 <div align="center">
 <img src="images/lane_detection.gif" />
 </div>